jasdvl/sample-aspnetcore-microservices/README.md

 ## Project Overview

 **HomeAnalytica** is a sample application developed to demonstrate the integration of ASP.NET Core technologies in a microservices-based architecture.
-This project primarily showcases the technical interplay between Blazor, YARP (Yet Another Reverse Proxy), and microservices via REST/HTTP and gRPC.

 The project highlights the technical interplay between Blazor, YARP (Yet Another Reverse Proxy), and microservices using REST/HTTP and gRPC.
-This application serves as a technical showcase, with a primary focus on backend architecture and inter-service communication, rather than comprehensive frontend design.
+This application serves as a technical showcase, focusing primarily on the backend architecture and communication between the Blazor server and the microservices, rather than on extensive frontend design.
 In the UI, users can create sensor devices, which are stored in a PostgreSQL database via REST/HTTP.
 Additionally, sample data (e.g., temperature, humidity, and energy usage) can be submitted via gRPC to a MongoDB database.
 These data points can be visualized through line and bar charts.

 Future updates will primarily focus on refactoring efforts, such as addressing compiler warnings and improving code comments.
 See the [TODO List](#todo-list) for planned updates and improvements.

 **Note:**